 That’s an incomprehensible amount of content and it’s no wonder that a lot of it never reaches its intended audience.
-Much of it never reaches any audience.
-Attention runs thin.
+In fact, much of it never reaches any audience.

 Readers have a finite supply of attention and it’s in huge demand.
 A whopping 81% of people just skim read online content.
 The average internet user only reads 20% of a page, according to usability consultant Jakob Nielson.

-This isn’t particularly surprising when you consider how a lot of it is delivered: scrolling text, arduous for the brain to read.
+This isn’t particularly surprising when you consider how a lot of it is delivered; scrolling text, arduous for the brain to read.
 Fatigue sets in and attention dissipates.
-Readers wait for something to jump out.
+So readers wait for something to jump out.

-As far as we can try to change online reading behaviours, our energies are better spent changing how we cater to them.
-First, we need to understand and the intent behind them.
+Since we cannot change online reading behaviors, our energies are better spent changing how we cater to them.
+First, we need to understand the intent behind them.

-Nir Grinberg, research fellow at the Harvard Institute for Quantitative Social Science, published a report in 2018 which looks at the ways we read online and categorises reading types by clusters of behaviour.
+Nir Grinberg, a research fellow at the Harvard Institute for Quantitative Social Science, published a report in 2018 which looks at the ways we read online and categorizes reading types by clusters of behavior.
 The research dataset comprised of more than 7.7 million page views of 66,821 articles.
-The articles were sourced from financial, tech, how-to, science, women, sports and magazine sites.
+The articles were sourced from financial, tech, how-to, science, women, sports, and magazine sites.

-The study looked at scrolls depth and speed, time spent reading and length of interactive engagement, such as mouse clicks and cursor movement.
+The study looked at scroll depth and speed, time spent reading and length of interactive engagement, such as mouse clicks and cursor movement.

-Shallow readers are a minority and are those who don’t qualify as a bounce, but only make it only a shirt way through the article before quitting, with very low levels of engagement.
+Shallow readers are a minority and are those who don’t qualify as a bounce, but only make it a short way through the article before quitting, with very low levels of engagement.